Skip to content

 Configurable aspects:

-• background - Background dot grid size
+• background - Background dot spacing, cell size, and major lines frequency

 • computeEdgeId - Function to generate unique edge IDs